 To make the candle wrap, I just cut strips of muslin on the diagonal and stitched down the middle of them onto a piece of wool.
 I then threw them in the washer and dryer with a load of towels and they came out nice and fuzzy.
-I still plan to blanket stitch around the edges of the wool – oh, and it connects in back with a button and a thin hair elastic, sewn to the wool.
+Connect the ends in back with a button and a thin hair elastic, sewn to the wool.

-This Christmas bear quilt was made from a McKenna Ryan kit – but I changed his hat and mitten and made them from an old wool sweater that was in my mother-in-law’s stash.
+Just for fun, take a look at this Christmas bear quilt!
+I made it from a McKenna Ryan kit.
+His hat and glove were meant to be red cotton, but instead I made them from a fun aqua cotton and the ribbing from an old wool sweater that was in my late mother-in-law’s stash.